srcML/stereocode/README.md

 Users of stereocode use this output as input to additional processing or analysis.
 For example, the stereotype information can be added as documentation (comments, doxgen, javadoc) to the source code.

+### Integrated utility: OrderBy
+OrderBy is a Sterecode utility tool that allows for an entire system of files to be used as input to Stereocode in an efficient manner.

+OrderBy orders header and implementation files by directory path with the header file occurring first and the implementation file coming second.

+OrderBy expects a relative/absolute file path as input and traverses the directory (and subdirectories) recursively to order files together.
+Files MUST have the same absolute directory path to be considered a pair (must reside in same subdirectory).

+Ex: 'user/bar/foo.hpp' and 'user/foo.cpp' will NOT be considered a pair.

+Implementation files that do not have a corresponding header file are considered unpaired and will not be contained in the outputted file of pairs.

+Supported header (first) file extensions:
+- .h
+- .hpp
+- .hxx
+- .hh
+- .h++
+- .H
+- .i
+- .ii
+- .tcc

+Supported Implementation (second) file extensions:
+- .c
+- .cpp
+- .CPP
+- .cp
+- .cxx
+- .cc
+- .c++
+- .C

 ## Installation and Build
 Intall srcml version 1.0 and cmake version 3.17 or later on Linux/Unix/MacOS.